-Oswego, N. Y. Mr. R. T. Wyrsan, of Wankan, informs me that he has used one box of Mrs. A. H. Robinson's Tobacca Antidote, and that he is entirely cured of all desire for the weed.
-Inclosed and two dollars.
-Flease send me a
+Oswego, N. T.

-For sale at this office. \$2.00 per box.
-Seat free of postage by mail.
-Address Religio-Philosophical Publishing House, Adams and Fifth avenue, Chicago.
+Mr. R. T. Wyman, of Wanken, informs me that he has used one box of Mrs. A. H. Rébinson's Tobacos Antidote, and that he is entirely cured of all desire for the weed, Inclosed find imp dollars.
+Please send me a D. H. FORRES.

-\\End Agents conted, to whom it is supplied for twelve dollars per dozen, but the cash must accompany each
+Por sale at this office. \$1.00 per box.
+Sint free of postage by mail.
+Address Religio-Philosophical Publishing House, Adams and Firth swems, Chicago.
+BW Apmis seemied, to whom it is supplied for twelve dollars per dosen, but the cash must secondary each religious.

-Encyclopedia of Death-"I saw a Green Yellow Light Fall Upon my Body"--Continued-No. 17.
+Encyclopedia of Death--"I saw a Green Yellow Eight Fall Upon my Body"---Con

-"I should say, that at the time she was in love with, and was engaged to, the gentleman she afterwards married.
-Now, Dr. Elliotson was of a very violent and jealous disposition, and could not bear the idea of parting with his favorite mesmeric patient and clairvoyant, so never applied to me until matters became worse and worse; and at the last extremity he sent to beseech me to come to him instantly on a matter of life and death.
-I went, and found the young lady lying on her bed, apparently dead, and supposed to be so both by Dr. Elliotson (so well versed in such matters) and by her father and mother, and others of the family standing in a group apart.
-As I entered, Elliotson exclaimed, 'Oh, Atkinson, she is dead, I fear; but, for God's sake, try what you can do-there is just a possibility of life not being extinct.'
-Well, I did what occurred to me; but, after half an hour, all seemed of no use, she became only more cold and rigid; and I said, 'It is of no use, she must be gone;' and was going to leave her, when I heard a voice, from a distant part of the room behind me, where there was no one, distinctly say, 'Go on, go on.'
-II did so, and after awhile, signs of life began to appear, and the result was that she recovered.
-But we found it necessary to keep her in a mesmeric state, or she would relapse into the same death-like trance; and she was kept in the mesmeric state not in sleep, but as mesmeric somnambule-for seven months; Elliotson and I taking it in turn to be with her night and day; and during all which time she was unable to retain either food or liquid; and it was the clear belief of three physicians, who watched the case, besides Elliotson, that slie had not retained any food during the whole of that period, but must have been nourished by the influence and through the vitality communicated by her mesmerizers; indeed, in attempting to swallow, not only did the food return, but accompanied by a quantity of blood.
+"I should say, that at the from she was in love with, and was yet and on the gentleman she afterwards married.
+Now, Dr Elhotson was of a conviolent and jealous disposition, and could not bear the idea of parting with his favorite measureric patient and charryovant, so never applied to me sur-til matters became worse and worse, and at the last extremity be songtobeseech me to come to him instantly on a matter of ide and death.
+It went, and found the young boly lying on her bed, apparently dead, and supposed to be so both by Dr. Elliotsup and well versed in such matters, and by her father and mother, and others of the family standing in a group apart.
+As I entered, Elliotson exclaimed, 'Oh, Atkinson, she is dead.
+I fear, but, for God's sake, try what you can do-there is just a possibility of life not being extinct."
+Well, I did what occurred to me; but, after bull on hour, all seemed of no use, she became only more cold and rigid, and I and, 'It is of no use, she must be gone,' and was going to leave her, who he I heard a voice, from a distant port of the room behind me, where there was no one, distinctly say, 'timen, go on' il did so and after awhile signs of life began to appear, and The result was that she recovered.
+But we found it necessary to keep her in a measureric state for the would recaped into the same death like transact and she was kept in the measurers state not in sleep, but as meaners sommanibule-for seven months, Ellindson and I taking it in turn to be with her night told day, and during all which time she was unable to retain either food or liquid, and it was the clear belief of three physicians, who was had the case, besides Ellioyon, that she had not retained any food during the whole of that privide but goist have been nourseled by the influence and through they it into committee cated by her mesmerizers, indeed, in attempting to so alton, note only did the food return, but accompanied by a quantity of blood